 Unlike external identities, guest identities are not managed by you but by a different party.
 In SaaS applications such as Google Workspace, guest identities can remove the need for maintaining external identities for customers or partners.
 You rarely encounter guest identities in on-premises environments.

-This article focuses on corporate identities and external identities.
+This article focuses on workforce identities and external identities.

 The second factor to look at is your identity providers.
 An identity provider (IdP) is a system that provides authentication services for your workloads and ultimately decides whether to authenticate a user.

-In addition to providing authentication services, IdPs often manage the identities themselves.
+In addition to providing authentication services, IdPs often manage the lifecycle of identities.
 This doesn't have to be the case, though, because identities might also be provisioned from a separate human resources system.

 Common identity providers include:

 - Azure Active Directory (Azure AD)